evkx/evkx.github.io/content/models/opel/frontera/frontera/_index.md

 The Opel Frontera, with dimensions of 4385 mm in length, 1795 mm in width, and 1635 mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
 The Opel Frontera is available in a total of 12 paint colors, including both solid and metallic options.
 Some of these paint options include two-tone paints where the roof is painted in a different color, providing a distinctive and stylish look.

-You can select from multiple wheel options in different sizes on the Opel Frontera, allowing you to customize your vehicle to suit your style and driving preferences.
+The Opel Frontera offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 205/55 tires on 16" rims
 - 205/50 tires on 17" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).